 I repeat…it should NOT be an outlet for squeezing/sneaking in more gifts!
 If you want to give them a gift that is small enough to fit into a stocking, wrap it up and put it under the tree anyway, even if it is tiny!
 Make it count as a gift in your holiday budget just as every other gift does!
 Stocking stuffers should not be wrap-able (or should be very difficult to wrap) if that helps you visualize better.

 BUDGET FOR STOCKING STUFFERS

 As a rule, I propose that $25 per stocking is reasonable, regardless of age.
 It might not seem like much of a budget to some, but think about it… If you have five people in your family, that's an extra $125 just on stockings!
 That's more than you should be spending on most of your kids' Christmas gifts.

 Don't forget to track what you spend with our free holiday envelope budget printables!
 If you're like me and don't really do gifts for your spouse, then feel free to do a little more in their stockings, maybe up to $40.
 But set a reasonable budget and stick to it.

 CHEAP STOCKING STUFFERS

 Every family has their own stocking traditions.
 A friend of mine always gives her kids a toothbrush and a Matchbox car.
 My dad always put an orange in the toe of our stocking, a rolled-up magazine, a package of beef jerky, chapstick, and one of those Lifesaver books of candy.

 While traditions are important, just keep in mind that I propose stockings should be for small, non-gift items.
 That's the best way to keep your wallet in check this Christmas.
 Here's a list of ideas to illustrate what items are appropriate for stockings.

 FOOD-RELATED STOCKING STUFFER IDEAS

 - Fruit – Oranges, apples, bananas, anything that will fit in a stocking and has a protective skin.
 (Berries would be a bad idea!)

-- Nuts – Keep this cheap by buying a large bag and portioning it out into smaller baggies for everybody.
+- Nuts – Keep this cheap by buying a large bag of nuts and portioning it out into smaller baggies for everybody.